 How ready are you?

 This is a question only you can answer.
-I bought a couple online learning courses but found myself having a hard time staying focused.
+I bought a couple of online learning courses but had difficulty staying focused.
 As Kelsey Hightower jokingly said:

 How many times can we talk about pods coming up?